 We strongly believe in de-escalating any incidents as they arise to prevent them from reaching a crisis point.
-Staff will be skilled in promoting and rewarding positive behaviour and will utilise various appropriate techniques in the management of a class environment.
-Staff will only physically intervene when the risks involved in doing so are outweighed by the risks involved by not using reasonable physical intervention.
+Staff will be skilled in promoting and rewarding positive behaviour and will utilise various appropriate

 Staff should avoid using physical intervention.
 For behaviours involving a high level of risk staff should call for another member of staff to be present to support and observe or call for assistance from a member of the Senior Leadership Team